Aliases for PUM1 Gene

 GeneCards Summary for PUM1 Gene

-PUM1 (Pumilio RNA-Binding Family Member 1) is a Protein Coding gene.
+PUM1 (Pumilio RNA Binding Family Member 1) is a Protein Coding gene.
 Diseases associated with PUM1 include intermediate charcot-marie-tooth neuropathy and subcorneal pustular dermatosis.
-Among its related pathways are Translational Control and Vesicle-mediated transport.
+Among its related pathways are Vesicle-mediated transport and Clathrin derived vesicle budding.
 GO annotations related to this gene include poly(A) RNA binding and binding.
 An important paralog of this gene is PUM2.

 UniProtKB/Swiss-Prot for PUM1 Gene